 BlackBerry may as well experiment2 because…

-Second, today BlackBerry accounts for just 0.4 percent of global phone sales.
-That’s down from 0.6 percent last year.
+Second, today BlackBerry accounts for just 0.4 per cent of global phone sales.
+That’s down from 0.6 per cent last year.
 Seven years ago it was the leading smartphone brand3.

-The BlackBerry Leap announced this week has a five-inch screen and is all-touch.
+The Leap phone announced this week has a five-inch screen and is all-touch.
 It’ll sell for about half the price of today’s premium phones.
 A lower-than-premium screen resolution will help keep the price down.
 Leap will be the only rectangular big-screen phone running the BlackBerry 10 software.

 There’s also a phone with a slide-out keyboard.
-BlackBerry promises another with both a slide out keyboard and a Samsung Galaxy S6-style curved screen.
+BlackBerry promises another with both a slide-out keyboard and a Samsung Galaxy S6-style curved screen.

 BlackBerry’s sales pitch continues to push the extra level of security that it says other phone makers can’t match.